-Light up the grill to make a batch of creamy Smoked Baked Beans – the perfect BBQ side dish!
+Light up the grill to make a batch of creamy Smoked Baked Beans – the perfect BBQ side dish along with smoked baked potatoes!
 The ultimate indulgence, this smoked beans recipe is loaded with flavor.

 This amped up version of smoked baked beans takes as little as an hour to infuse a hit of smoke to enhance the flavor.